SujitKar1195/qr-generator/README.md

 3. If the URL is valid, a QR Code will be generated and displayed.
 4. Scan the generated QR Code using a QR Code scanner to open the URL.

-## Screenshots
-Include screenshots or GIFs of your application here.

 ## License
 This project is licensed under the [MIT License](LICENSE).